Patrick-Cole/pygmi/_sources/autoapi/pygmi/raster/misc/index.rst

    :type commonmask: bool, optional
    :param masterid: ID of master dataset.
 The default is None.
    :type masterid: str, optional
+   :param nodeepcopy: Flag to avoid making a copy of the input data, by default False.
+   :type nodeepcopy: bool
+   :param resampling: The resampling to be used on output date.
+The default is 'nearest'.
+   :type resampling: str
+   :param checkdataid: Check to make sure there are no duplicate data ids.
+The default is True
+   :type checkdataid: bool

    :returns: **out** -- data object which stores datasets
    :rtype: list of pygmi.raster.datatypes.Data